palacelatam/ccm2.0/my_todo.md

 12) Move Guardar Confirmation button up on Client Admin screen, it is not noticeable.
 13) Complete SMS implementation, waiting on Twilio
 14) Preview of template on grid and detail page.
+15) Check the decorators are in place on all API calls (I don't think so).